artefactop/promptdev/README.md

 - [x] File-based caching system with TTL support
 - [x] Rich console reporting with failure analysis
 - [x] Simple file disk cache
-- [ ] Better integration with PydanticAI, do not reinvent the wheel
+- [x] Better integration with PydanticAI, do not reinvent the wheel
-- [ ] Concurrent execution using PydanticAI natively, for faster large-scale evaluations
+- [x] Concurrent execution using PydanticAI natively, for faster large-scale evaluations
-- [ ] Native support for PydanticAI agents
+- [ ] Code cleanup
 - [ ] Testing
-- [ ] Code cleanup
 - [ ] Testing promptfoo files
+- [ ] Native support for PydanticAI agents
-- [ ] Add support to run multiple test_cases
+- [ ] Add support to run multiple config files with one command
 - [ ] CI/CD integration helpers with change detection
-- [ ] Red team security testing capabilities
-- [ ] Turso persistence for evaluation history and analytics
+- [ ] SQLite persistence for evaluation history and analytics
 - [ ] Performance benchmarking and regression detection

 ## Contributing